 The prices for all our services are on our price list.

 Disposable cameras also need to contain C-41 films in order for us to be able to process them.
 A 27 exposure camera is priced the same as a 24 exposure film and a 39 exposure camera the same as a 36 exposure film.
 When sending in to us it’s best to send the complete camera as you may damage the film if you try and remove it.

 If you haven’t yet used your camera, please remember to use the flash for indoor photo’s.
 This is especially relevant for weddings or other events, please remind the guests to put the flash on before taking pictures.

-These films have an indicator at one end of the cartridge which should tell you if the film is unused, used but never developed, or already developed.
-Please check before sending, or give us a call and we can advise you.
+These films have not been manufactured for a number of years but there are still plenty around and we still develop them.
+One unique and very useful feature of these films is that they have an indicator at one end of the cartridge which should tell you if the film is unused (1), partially used but not yet developed (2) fully used but not yet developed (3), or already developed (4).
+Please check your APS film before sending, or give us a call and we can advise you.

 Our price for developing and printing APS films is the same as developing and printing 35mm films.

 Another very popular service is scanning already developed (4) APS films to CD which costs just £4.00 per film for all lengths.
 You can send your own USB to be scanned to at no extra cost, or if you prefer a CD/DVD, that is an additional £1 or we can provide a USB for a one-off cost of £6.50.
 Or you can choose a Dropbox link as an optional extra which is £5 for the whole order.